kvnn/kevinriggen/_posts/2011-12-2-How-favgoals-video-processing-works.md

           -flags2 +mixed_refs -coder 0 -me_range 16 \
           -g 250 -keyint_min 25 -sc_threshold 40 -i_qfactor 0.71 -qmin 10\
           -qmax 51 -qdiff 4 output.mp4

+    + TODO : an flv is encoded for flash playback
+    + frames are extracted from the video using the following ffmpeg command : ffmpeg -i video -sameq -r 25 -f image2 frames_dir/%06d.jpg
+    + an arbitrary frame is used as the video thumbnail
+    + the frames are montaged together into sets of 65000px wide jpegs, mostly for my sick pleasure but also to one day offer image-only playback or cool image archival or something.
+Here is the imagemagick montage command I use for each set:

+          montage -tile x1 -quality 50 -geometry 650x400+0+0 list_of_frames montage_dir/montage-goal.jpg

+    + Take note : these commands are simplified.
+They exists within loops and conditionals with variables for file names and option parameters.
+If you want more details, feel free to ask me on Google+ or something.

 3. The video is marked as processed and given a new life on the cdn